 International Association of Fire Fighters (IAFF)

 Fire fighters experience higher than average rates of substance abuse due to the trauma these individuals experience on the job.
-To help address debilitating substance use and co-occurring mental health disorders in this population, The Recovery Village and International Association of Fire Fighters opened the IAFF Center of Excellence for Behavioral Health Treatment and Recovery in March 2017.
+To help address debilitating substance use and co-occurring mental health disorders in this population, The Recovery Village Drug and Alcohol Rehab and International Association of Fire Fighters opened the IAFF Center of Excellence for Behavioral Health Treatment and Recovery in March 2017.
 The facility is located in Upper Marlboro, Maryland, and its treatment programs are designed specifically for fire fighters, paramedics and other IAFF members.

 Project Opioid is a Florida organization made up of over 300 community leaders dedicated to raising awareness about the state’s opioid crisis.
 The organization provides employers, businesses and communities information about how to address and reduce opioid-related addiction and death throughout the state.
 We partnered with Project Opioid to help people with addiction find the life-saving help they need and raise awareness among employers and businesses statewide.